Home / Use Cases / Situations / Protect Parents After a Scam

 Re-listing detectionNoneLimitedContinuous

-Manage on behalf of parentsYou do all the workSome supportFully managed
+Manage on behalf of parentsYou do all the workSome supportWe do it for you

 Household coverageRepeat for each personVariesFamily plans

-Ongoing maintenanceHours per month, per parentPeriodic check-insFully managed
+Ongoing maintenanceHours per month, per parentPeriodic check-insWe handle filing + follow-up

 Common questions about protecting parents

 Mostly, yes.
-You'll need their basic information (name, address, phone, email) to create a profile.
-You can manage the account, review scan results, and monitor removal progress on their behalf.
-They don't need to navigate the dashboard or manage the process themselves.
+You'll need their basics (name, address, phone, email) to create a profile.
+You can manage the account, review results, and track removals on their behalf — they don't need to touch the dashboard.

-It reduces the source material.
-Removing your parents' phone numbers from broker sites makes them less available to new scammers sourcing targets from people-search databases.
-It won't stop calls from numbers already on a list, but it reduces the chances of being added to new ones.
-Combined with call blocking, it meaningfully shrinks the attack surface.
+It cuts the source material.
+Removing phone numbers from broker sites makes new scammers less likely to find them.
+It won't stop calls from existing lists, but combined with call blocking it meaningfully shrinks the attack surface.

-Prevention is more effective than cleanup.
-If your parents' phone number, address, and age range are publicly searchable on broker sites, they're already in the sourcing pool that scammers use.
-Removing that data now reduces the likelihood of being targeted in the first place.
+Prevention beats cleanup.
+If their phone, address, and age range are publicly searchable, they're already in the sourcing pool scammers use.
+Removing the data now reduces targeting in the first place.

 See what's publicly available about your parents

 Start with a free scan.
-Find out which data broker sites have their name, address, phone number, and family connections.
+Find out which sites have their name, address, phone number, and family connections.